2023 Solar Incentives Guide for Iowa, LA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: Net metering factors in once your solar system is up and running.
-If you've signed a net metering agreement with your Iowa utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some areas, this credit is dollar-for-dollar, while in other areas you may make back a percentage of the value.
+- Net Metering: Net metering is an incentive you can get once your solar panels are up and running.
+If you've signed a net metering agreement with your Iowa utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some places, this is a dollar-for-dollar credit, while in other places you might get refunded a percentage of the value.

-- Rebates: Your solar installer might help you claim a rebate, or partial refund of your purchase, for your solar system.
-States or counties will also sometimes offer limited-time rebates.
-The value of a rebate will usually be deducted from your total price before tax credits are calculated.
+- Rebates: Solar companies may help you claim a rebate, or partial refund after purchase, for your solar system.
+States or counties will also offer limited-time rebates at various times.
+If you receive a rebate, that amount will usually be deducted from your total price before tax credits are calculated.

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives might be the first thing that comes to mind.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a percentage of your solar system's cost.
+When thinking about solar incentives, federal incentives may be the first thing that comes to mind.
+The Federal Solar Investment Tax Credit, or ITC, is likely the best-known federal solar incentive.
+The ITC provides a tax credit for a predetermined percentage of your solar system's cost.

-To best understand how the ITC will apply to your situation, reach out to your local Iowa solar panel installer and ask for more information.
+Wondering how the ITC applies to your specific situation?
+Contact your local Iowa solar panel installation expert to get more information.

 State & Local Solar Incentives